bridgecrew-perf6/my-vault-deployment/README.md

 This can occur when there are too many keys on the ssh-agent keyring.
 One solution is discard the current keyring with `ssh-add -D` and add the ssh key for this deployment again with `ssh-add tmp/bastion_ssh_key`.

 ## Process & Improvements:
-- [ ] duplicate AMI data blocks to modules and set a default, can be overwritten from root module by end user!
-- [ ] tags, Name (functie van resource) EN owener = (richard)
-- [ ] Use Locals for SOMETHING, just to learn --> voor vaak terugkerende code OF code die erg lang/complex worden in de module/main.tf.
-- [ ] input pubkey voor gebruiker om zelf mee te geven aan de modules (vault en bastion)
-- [ ] var namen langs lopen en namen zo simpel mogelijk maken
-- [ ] variables.tf --> validation toevoegen waar nodig/nuttig.
-In specifiek bij strings
-- [ ] Bastion provisioning is nu leeg.
-In richten zodat Vault cmds draaien vanaf de bastion en vault server zelf dicht zetten?
-Var toevoegen "debug" als true dan pas door hoppen met ssh?
+- [ ] module variables for the Vault port
+- [ ] AMI's fixed per module, Opinionated! find another excuse for locals :)))
+- [ ] Bastion provisioning is now empty.
+Perhaps provision in a way so that it can only access vault on 8200 via the CLI and no SSH access?

 - [ ] pre-commit README generation
 - [ ] DOING - Finish vault provisioning (configure Vault + tls cert)